labseven/labseven.github.io/_posts/2018-04-13-Notifications-App.md

 date: 2018-04-12
 published: true
 ---
 One pain point that I've been having at college has been organizing informal events with people outside of my immediate friends.
-I like to make coffee and host morning coffee drinking in my lofted room, but people didn't remember to show up.
+I like to make coffee and host morning coffee drinking in my lofted room, but I don't have a good way to inform people that it is happening.
 The standard way to organize events at school is through an email list, but nobody checks their email on a weekend morning.

 So I decided to make a lightweight webapp that would send push notifications to people's phones on coffee mornings.
 With a single button press, they can subscribe to the reminders.
 It then sends automatic notifications about new and upcoming events.